d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ### Data Set Classes for Custom Semantic Segmentation

-We use the inherited `Dataset` class provided by Gluon to customize the semantic segmentation data set class `VOCSegDataset`.
-By implementing the `__getitem__` function, we can arbitrarily access the input image with the index `idx` and the category indexes for each of its pixels from the data set.
-As some images in the data set may be smaller than the output dimensions specified for random cropping, we must remove these example by using a custom `filter` function.
+We use the inherited `Dataset` class provided by Gluon to customize the semantic segmentation dataset class `VOCSegDataset`.
+By implementing the `__getitem__` function, we can arbitrarily access the input image with the index `idx` and the category indexes for each of its pixels from the dataset.
+As some images in the dataset may be smaller than the output dimensions specified for random cropping, we must remove these example by using a custom `filter` function.
 In addition, we define the `normalize_image` function to normalize each of the three RGB channels of the input images.

 ```{.python .input  n=9}
 # Saved in the d2l package for later use